ngjunsiang/laymansguide-src/season13/issue158/issue158.md

 Receiving radio signals all the time requires the receiving unit to be on all the time; if you use GPS heavily you will find your battery draining quickly!

 The reason our smartphones can maintain such good battery life is that they *don’t* use GPS most of the time.
-After all, it is not possible to get GPS in a lot of places: in basements, tunnels, anywhere you can’t get a solid signal from three overhead satellites.
+After all, it is not possible to get GPS in a lot of places: in basements, tunnels, anywhere you can’t get a solid signal from four overhead satellites.
 There are less energy-costly ways to get your location these days, especially if high precision isn’t necessary.

 Next issue, let’s look at how wifi and cell towers come in!